Atar-Growth/atar-growth.github.io/docs/privacy.md

 ## Atar Services

 Atar Growth provides services to companies ("Partners") that allow you to receive offers, promotions, coupons, discounts, app download invitations, and calendar subscription invitations, and to interact with other marketing services (including during or after a transaction) (collectively, "Offers") from third-party advertisers ("Advertisers"), displayed on Atar Sites.
+Additionally, Atar Growth provides a service called "Gravy Pass" that allows users to earn real cash through engaging with qualifying Offers.

 ## Your Choices and Their Implications

 There is no obligation for you to sign up to Offers.
 If you choose to engage with any Offers, we may share your Personal Information, where applicable, with the party identified in the Offer, enabling them to fulfill the Offers and provide you with further information related to such Offers, as elaborated below under 'Collection and Use of Personal Information'.
 Importantly, there are no negative consequences if you choose not to sign up to an Offer, nor will it prevent you from accessing future services from that company—no further action will be taken regarding that Offer.

+## SMS Messaging and Consent

+Atar Growth may offer the ability to receive SMS messages from us at the phone number (866) 377-1970.
+If you choose to opt in to SMS communications:

+- You provide your express written consent to receive promotional, transactional, and informational text messages from Atar Growth.
+- Message frequency may vary depending on your activity and engagement with our services.
+- Standard message and data rates may apply.
+- You acknowledge that consent is not a condition of purchasing any goods or services.
+- You can opt out at any time by texting STOP to (866) 377-1970 or by contacting privacy@atargrowth.com.
+- For help, text HELP to (866) 377-1970 or contact support@atargrowth.com.

+Your consent to receive SMS messages is separate from any other consents you may have provided.
+We will never automatically opt you into SMS messaging - this requires your explicit action and consent through our opt-in process.
+You will have the opportunity to confirm your phone number and consent before receiving marketing messages.

 ## Commitment to Your Privacy